 Well, we got a ways to go.

-But uh Sean, Adam Schiff needs to go down.
+But, Sean, Adam Schiff needs to go down.

 This guy needs to be exposed.

-This guy to be able to bring the country to his knees because of his singular egotistical maniacal wishes, he just needs to be cut to the quick.
+This guy, to be able to bring the country to his knees because of his singular, egotistical, maniacal wishes, he just needs to be cut to the quick.

 The problem is about calling witnesses.

-We can't call him unless we're we agree to call these other people, but this is my point.
+We can't call him unless we agree to call these other people.

 We have 16 hours of question and answers.

-Now I don't know how this is going to go because no one's talked about it, and I don't know why no one's talking about it.
+Now, I don't know how this is going to go because no one's talked about it.

-I mean, is the chief justice who's been sitting like a bump on the log as a chess timekeeper?
+I mean, is the Chief Justice who's been sitting like a bump on the log as a chess timekeeper?

 If it becomes an executive privilege fight, which it could very well, you know, I'm really torn.

-Um I'm not sure.
+I'm not sure.

-We don't have to subpoena uh the Senate.
+We don't have to subpoena Adams.

-Because there is the very thing that they themselves are claiming is so outrageous, and they just exonerate the Biden's for just purely partisan purposes.
+I'm all for bringing that up, every bit of that up, because there is the very thing that they themselves are claiming is so outrageous, and they just exonerate the Bidens for just purely partisan purposes.

-You know, it's the the fundamental lack of uh of fairness, the the breathtaking hypocrisy they are willing to take on to advance their psychotic Trump hate Trump rage.
+You know, it's the fundamental lack of fairness, the breathtaking hypocrisy they are willing to take on to advance their psychotic Trump hate Trump rage because that's where all of this ends up.

-Uh so I guess we'll go everywhere.
+So I guess we'll go everywhere.

 There's your answer.